Raw Materials of the Humanities

 Prof. Dr. Viktoria Tkaczyk

-Professor of Media and Knowledge Technologies at the Humboldt-Universität zu Berlin and PTF of the International Max Planck Research School "Knowledge and Its Resources: Historical Reciprocities”
+Professor of Media and Knowledge Technologies at the Humboldt-Universität zu Berlin and Principal Teaching Faculty, International Max Planck Research School "Knowledge and Its Resources: Historical Reciprocities”

 ...